Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getUserEnv_en.md

 ##RETURN VALUE##

-On success, return the environment variable.
+On success, return the environment variable for the current user.

 On error, exception will be thrown.